Project overview

 "How might we design a seamless account creation process using Sky email addresses to keep customers engaged on TV while setting up partner accounts?"

-Guided by the problem statement, I mapped out 2 proposed options to share with Product and the wider design team for consideration.
+To explore this, I mapped 2 proposed options and shared them with Product and the wider design team.

-Proposal 1: Providing customers 2 opportunities where they could share their Sky email address (before and after their purchase)
+Proposal 1: Offer 2 points for customers to share their Sky email address (pre- and post-purchase)

-Rationale: Asking before purchase is in line with other competitor apps where you create an account before purchasing a subscription (Jakob's Law).
+Rationale: Prompting before purchase aligns with common mental models seen in competitor apps where account creation typically comes before subscription (Jakob's Law).

 Prompt 1 to share email address